 Related Article: So, You Want to Pick Stocks?
 Here’s What You Need to Know.

-A recent example of a dramatic swing in market sentiment would be the rise and fall of cryptocurrencies, the most infamous of which is Bitcoin.
-Towards the end of 2017, Bitcoin was garnering a significant amount of attention.
+An example of a dramatic swing in market sentiment would be the rise and fall of cryptocurrencies, the most infamous of which is Bitcoin.
+In this case study, we’ll look at the rally towards the end of 2017, Bitcoin was garnering a significant amount of attention.
 There was an abundance of articles and news stories bringing attention to Bitcoin’s astronomical rise.
 Market conditions were extremely exuberant and it felt like everyone was rushing in to cash in on the action.
 According to Bloomberg, even the US investment bank Goldman Sachs was exploring the addition of a cryptocurrency desk.

 However, this did not last for long.
 Cryptocurrencies, including Bitcoin, were sold-off heavily, leading to significant losses for investors who were late to the party.
-As seen in the graph below, investors who purchased Bitcoin at the peak at over US$19,000 per Bitcoin in mid-December 2017 had already seen the value of their investment drop by more than half by early February.
-As of mid-June, those who are still holding on to their Bitcoins, and who purchased at the peak have lost over 60% of their initial investment value.
-Bitcoin is rarely mentioned anywhere nearly as frequently in the mainstream financial press as it was just six months ago.
+As seen in the graph below, investors who purchased Bitcoin at over US$19,000 per Bitcoin in mid-December 2017 had already seen the value of their investment drop by more than half by early February 2018.
+As of mid-June 2018, those who are still holding on to their Bitcoins, and who purchased at the peak have lost over 60% of their initial investment value.
+Interest in Bitcoin dropped significantly at the first peak in 2017.
+L

 Measuring Market Sentiment